fbpx

 Connect with Us!
 1.855.740.4700 Get a quote today!

 Summer days have come and gone, and if you haven’t taken measures to winterize your cottage, it’s almost time to close it up and say goodbye until next spring.
-Check these 10 tasks off your list as you prepare to leave your home-away-from-home for the winter months:
+Check these 10 tasks off your list as you prepare to close your cottage for the winter months:

 • Inspect your septic tank.
 If your cottage has a septic system, be sure to follow the manufacturer’s service recommendations and timelines.
 If your system is due for an inspection, call in a professional to make sure it’s functioning properly before you close up to avoid any surprises in the spring.